What Happens If You Are Not At Fault In A Car Accident?

 Once you meet Utah’s threshold, you can seek payment for all medical bills, future care, lost income, loss of earning capacity, and pain and suffering.
 Property losses include repairs or total loss value, rental or loss of use, and in some cases, diminished value.

 Time limits matter.
 Utah gives most crash victims four years to file an injury lawsuit and three years for property damage.
 Wrongful death claims are shorter.
 Do not wait.
 Evidence fades, and delay can hurt your case.
-A car accident injury lawyer Utah residents trust can explain the full range of damages and track every dollar supported by records.
+A car accident injury lawyer Utah trusted by residents can explain the full range of damages and track every dollar supported by records.

 Meet Chris Cockayne and Cockayne Law

-Utah best personal injury lawyer, Chris Cockayne, and his brilliant team at Cockayne Law help crash victims with consistent guidance and strong legal work.
+Utah’s skilled personal injury lawyer, Chris Cockayne, and his brilliant team at Cockayne Law help crash victims with consistent guidance and strong legal work.
 As a first step, they will listen to your story, gather your police report, photos, and medical records, and arrange witness statements.

 They will also look at property damage, rental needs, and possible diminished value so your car losses are covered.
 When needed, they file suit within the time limits and keep you updated at every step.
 If you are searching for a car accident injury lawyer Utah readers rely on or a proven Utah car accident attorney, reach out to Cockayne Law for a free case review today.